cpumarfrohberg/python_discussion_API/README.md

-<h1 align="center">Build a REST API with FastAPI</h1>
+<h1 align="center">Build a REST API with FastAPI ⚡️</h1>
 <p align="center">Project Description</p>
-Extract data from reddit- API and build own API using FastAPI.
+Extract data from reddit-API and build own API using FastAPI.

 ## Content of the project
 * 1. `consume_reddit_API.py`: get tokens and extract discussions on `Python`; parse and reindex data